Skip to main content

 • Byte array.
 Max 32 bytes.
 For 32 bytes, the parameter size will be 0.

-Response to a BLE connectivity status request
+BLE connectivity status response

-The data part consists of the BLE status.
+This is the response to the BLE connectivity status request/ The data part consists of the BLE status.

 | Status | | 1 Byte |